Richard Dadd: Death

-After 20 years at Bethlem, Dadd was moved to Broadmoor Hospital, a high security facility outside London.
-There he remained, painting constantly and receiving infrequent visitors until 7 January 1886, when he died "from an extensive disease of the lungs".
-A number of his works remain on display at Broadmoor.
+After 20 years at Bethlem, Dadd was moved to Broadmoor Hospital, a newly built high-security facility in Berkshire.
+There he remained for the remainder of his life, painting constantly and receiving infrequent visitors; he died on 7 January 1886, "from an extensive disease of the lungs".
+A "substantial number" of his works are on display in the Bethlem Royal Hospital Museum.

 Legacy

 Freddie Mercury was inspired to write the song 'The Fairy Feller's Master-Stroke' based on Dadd's painting, which he had seen at the Tate Gallery.
-In 2013 Neil Gaiman wrote an essay about the painting for Intelligent Life (now called 1843 magazine).
+In 2013 Neil Gaiman wrote an essay about the painting for the magazine Intelligent Life (now called 1843).

 Angela Carter wrote Come unto these Yellow Sands, a radio-play based on Dadd's life, first broadcast in 1979.

-Canadian author R.J.
-Anderson acknowledges Dadd as the basis of her fictional painter Alfred Wrenfield, who figures prominently in her young adult fantasy novel Knife (2009).
+Canadian author R. J. Anderson acknowledges Dadd as the basis of her fictional painter Alfred Wrenfield, who figures prominently in her young adult fantasy novel Knife (2009).

-In 1987 a long-lost watercolour by Dadd, The Artist's Halt in the Desert, was discovered by Peter Nahum on the BBC TV programme Antiques Roadshow.
+In 1987, a long-lost watercolour by Dadd, The Artist's Halt in the Desert, was discovered by Peter Nahum on the BBC TV programme Antiques Roadshow.
 Made while the artist was incarcerated, it is based on sketches made during his tour of the Middle East, and shows his party encamped by the Dead Sea, with Dadd at the far right.
 It was later sold for £100,000 to the British Museum.